gworley3/gworley3.github.io/_posts/2015-03-28-why-im-blogging.markdown

 our direction, broadly stated, is to cover these topics:

-- mapping and modeling the world
+- mapping and modeling the world (mapmaking)
-- protecting the things you value
+- protecting the things you value (wayfinding)
-- understanding yourself and other humans
+- understanding yourself and other humans (directing)
-- discovering what you really value
+- discovering what you really value (exploring)
-- changing the world
+- changing the world (guiding)

 we'll primarily focus on the first four, because i'm still figuring out the basics of the last one myself, but make no mistake: we are here to change the world and make it a better place.